Contact us to request a free trial of ClustrixDB.

 ClustrixDB Pricing versus Aurora

-If you are working with high-transaction, high value workloads, choosing the right database can save you countless hours and thousands of dollar per year.
+If you are working with high-transaction, high value workloads, choosing the right database can save you countless hours and thousands of dollars per year.
 ClustrixDB and Aurora offer very different cost structures — the cost of the instance/node, licensing costs, failover solutions, IOs and storage all consume your cloud budget.

 Aurora tends to run on larger, more expensive hardware and generate fees for IOs as well as storage.
 ClustrixDB runs on multiple nodes (a cluster) and it relies on less expensive instances.
-ClustrixDB comes with licensing fees–but it does not generate fees for IOs and storage.
+ClustrixDB comes with licensing fees – but it does not generate fees for IOs and storage.

 At first, the cost per instance of Aurora doesn’t seem large.
 But when you factor in the ongoing IO as well as storage cost, it becomes difficult to predict how much Aurora will actually cost.
 It turns out that if your workload has surges, for example seasonal peaks, Aurora can cost far more than originally estimated.